 Managed by a third-party company, this ethics whistleblowing platform lets employees and external stakeholders confidentially and securely file reports about:

-— health, hygiene and safety, and discrimination or harassment in the workplace;
+- Whistleblowing disclosures related to health, hygiene and safety, and discrimination or harassment in the workplace;

-— health, hygiene and safety, and human rights or environmental protection in regard to a partner or supplier.
+- Whistleblowing disclosures related to health, hygiene or safety, non-compliance with human rights or environmental protection concerning a partner or supplier.

 These reports are sent immediately and exclusively to the authorized people, who decide what measures to take and ensure that each case is followed up in accordance with the applicable legislation and the Group’s ethics rules.